-Cherohala Skyway and Bald River Falls are just a day trip from the Ocoee Adventure Center.
-Deals Gap, the Dragon’s Tail and Cherohala Skyway are all well known to motorcycle and sports car enthusiasts.
-However the views along Cherohala Skyway can be appreciated by anyone.
-The skyway has long sweeping curves along the spine of the Unicoi Mountains along a one mile high ridge.
+Cherohala Skyway is just a day trip from the Ocoee Adventure Center or Blue Ridge Georgia.
+Deals Gap, the Dragon’s Tail, and Cherohala Skyway are all popular with motorcycle and sports car enthusiasts.
+However everyone will appreciate the views along Cherohala Skyway.
+The mountain views are long and stunning.
+Because the skyway features long sweeping curves along the mile high spine of the Unicoi Mountains ridge.

 Bald River Falls is located just upstream of where the Bald River joins the Tellico River in the Cherokee National Forest.
 The falls are approximately one hundred feet tall with great views from the Forest Service Road 120 bridge.
 Joyce Kilmer Memorial Forest is near the other end of the Cherohala Skyway in North Carolina.
 The Joyce Kilmer Memorial Forest is a 3,800 acre tract of virgin forest in the Nantahala National Forest.
 See our Joyce Kilmer Memorial Forest blog for more information, photos, and video.